 - Great value

-- Lacks some of the bells and whistles
+- It lacks some of the bells and whistles

 - Slightly less powerful than top-end, full-size percussive massagers